vackosar/vackosar.github.io/_posts/2022-06-04-transformer-embeddings-and-tokenization.md

 ## Tokenizers vs Encoders
-- Tokenizers are not suitable for modalities like image or speech.
+- Tokenizers are not quite present in modalities like image or speech.
+- Instead, the images or audio is split into a matrix of patches without dictionary equivalent as in case of the text.
-- Image architectures like [Vision Transformer (ViT)](https://arxiv.org/pdf/1909.02950.pdf) or [MMBT](/ml/Multimodal-Image-Text-Classification#facebooks-mmbt-model) encode input without a tokenizer.
+- Image architectures [Vision Transformer (ViT)](https://arxiv.org/pdf/1909.02950.pdf), Resnets split image into overlapping patches and then encode these.
-- Inputs to transformer can be encoded with a another neural network.
-- Output of the encoding layer has to be a sequence of embeddings for the transformer.
+- Outputs [embeddings](/ml/Embeddings-in-Machine-Learning-Explained) of these can then be passed to a transformer e.g. in [CMA-CLIP or MMBT](/ml/Multimodal-Image-Text-Classification#amazons-cma-clip-model)

 ## [Positional Encodings](/ml/transformer-positional-embeddings-and-encodings) add Token Order Information

 {% include shared_slides/positional-encodings-summary.md %}

+## Word Embeddings
+- Embedding layers map tokens to word vectors (sequence of numbers) called word [embeddings](/ml/Embeddings-in-Machine-Learning-Explained).
+- Input and output embeddings layer often share the same token-vector mapping.
+- Embeddings contain semantic information about the word.

 ## Explore Yourself